-Which implementation condition or procedure was non-complia nt or potentially non-compliant?
-Was the implementation condition or procedure non-compliant or potentially non-compliant?
-On what date(s) did the non-compliance or potential non-compl iance occur (if applicable)? on what data(a) and the new compliance of perential new compl in approals.
-Was this non-compliance or potential non-compliance reported DWER? to the Chief Executive Officer, ☐ Reported to DWER verbally Date ☐ Reported to DWER in writing Date ☐ D □ No What are the details of the non-compliance or potential non-competent of and impacts associated with the non-compliance or potential What is the precise location where the non-compliance or poter applicable)? (please provide this information as a map or GIS c What was the cause(s) of the non-compliance or potential non- compliance?
-What remedial and/or corrective action(s), if any, were taken or response to the non-compliance or potential non-compliance? are proposed to be taken in What measures, if any, were in place to prevent the non-complibefore it occurred?
-What, if any, amendments have been made occurrence?
-Please provide information/documentation collected and record condition or procedure: ed in relation to this implementation in the reporting period addressed in this Statement of Compliance Assessment Platents Statement of Compliance. an for the Statement addressed in (the above information may be provided as an attachment to thi is Statement of Compliance)
+Which implementation condition or procedure was non-compliant or potentially non-compliant?
+Was the implementation condition or procedure non-compliant or potentially no n-compliant?
+On what date(s) did the non-compliance or potential non-compliance occur (if a annlicable\2 On what date(s) did the non-compliance of potential non-compliance occur (ii a ipplicable): Was this non-compliance or potential non-compliance reported to the Chief Ex- DWER? ecutive Officer, ☐ Yes ☐ Reported to DWER verbally Date ☐ Reported to DWER in writing Date □ No Milest and the details of the constraint of the and valoused the What are the details of the non-compliance or potential non-compliance and whether the details of the non-compliance or potential non-compliance or potential non-compliance or potential non-compliance or potential non-comp nere relevant, the noliance?
+Onto it of and impacto accordance that the new compliance of potential terms Will at in the annuing length or subsequently your consultance or not out in length or compli- anno oppured (if What is the precise location where the non-compliance or potential non-compliance or p ance occurred (ii What was the cause(s) of the non-compliance or potential non-compliance? what was the cause(s) of the horr-compliance of potential horr-compliance: What remedial and/or corrective action(s), if any, were taken or are proposed to response to the non-compliance or potential non-compliance? be taken in response to the non-compliance of potential non-compliance: What measures, if any, were in place to prevent the non-compliance or potential before it occurred?
+What, if any, amendments have been made to those measures. occurrence? area to provent to Please provide information/documentation collected and recorded in relation to this implementation condition or procedure: in the reporting period addressed in this Statement of Compliance; and as outlined in the approved Compliance Assessment Plan for the States this Statement of Compliance. ment addressed in (the above information may be provided as an attachment to this Statement of Compliance)